svermaji/Spring-boot-hello-world/Spring-boot-hello-world-example/README.md

 This project contains code how to setup Spring boot with Spring version 4.2.3 and how to get json of an entity.
 I have experimented this project on Windows platform with Java8.

+Commands to run:

+ - mvn spring-boot:run

+or

+ - From Eclipse or any other IDE select file Application and run.